Tips for travelling with a baby - Malta - lifewithbugo

 Tips for travelling with a baby

 One of my most asked questions on Instagram is how I have been able to travel so much with my baby.
-She is now 14 months old and so far, has visited 9 countries, which is wild lol.
+At the time of writing this post, she was 14 months old and had visited 9 countries, which is wild lol.
 I finally figured that it was time to write a post covering all the tips for travelling with a baby since it has become my reality.

 Travelling has massively changed for us.
 Having Adanna meant that we quickly had to decide if we wanted the travel part of our lives to change or stay the same.
 The reality is that it will change, no matter how much you want to frame it.
 Your baby becomes your no 1 priority so any travel decision and itinerary will always take your little person into consideration.
 Now, for us, this was not much of a problem at all.
 We have never been adventurous travellers and are more laid back and slow in how we navigate the world.
 I would not say we are slow travellers per se; however, we are quite relaxed when we travel.
 I guess this is mainly because we have full time jobs so travel is more like our downtime than wanting to see and do everything.